mb-14/mb-14.github.io/_posts/2019-02-19-word-embeddings-js.md

 # Future explorations
 The word analogy test might not be a good way to measure the usefulness of word embeddings in practical NLP tasks.
 Instead we can perform benchmarking on a task like sentiment analysis for a better measure of accuracy.

 Deploying word embeddings is only the first step to implementing natural language based deep learning models in the browser.
-Fortunately libraries like tensorflow.js make it very easy to run complex graphs like RNNs and CNNs on the browser.
-Lets see if we can use both tfjs and embeddings.js to create something interesting!
+Fortunately, libraries like tensorflow.js make it very easy to run complex graphs like RNNs and CNNs on the browser.
+Lets see if we can use both tensorflow.js and embeddings.js to create something interesting!